hirokiv/LineBOforNishina/readme.md

 Dipole#2 out:     0,     0,     0,     0,     0
 3.707068, 0.451586, 3.474535, 0.383571, 0.034785,  3.595134, 5.482656, 10000, 8219
 ```
-The number of lost particles at each monitor is exported in $5\times6$ matrix, where each column counts the loss at left, right, up and down position.
+The number of lost particles at each monitor is exported in $5\times6$ matrix, where each column counts the loss at left, right, up,  down position, and the sum of these four monitors.
 The last line represents for the properties of the beam distribution;
 σx_in, σa_in, σy_in, σb_in, σδ, σx_fp, σy_fp, the number of total particles and the number of transmitted particles.